-Boardwalk has adopted an insider trading policy (the "Trading Policy") that provides for set blackout periods when Trustees, officers and certain Associates are prohibited from trading in securities of Boardwalk.
+Boardwalk has adopted an insider trading policy (the "Trading Policy") that provides for set blackout periods when Trustees, officers and certain Associates are prohibited from trading in securities of Boardwalk, a copy of which is available on the Trust's investor website at www.bwalk.com/en-ca/investors/corporate-governance.
 Trading by such Trustees, officers and certain Associates should not take place until after one trading day following the general dissemination of any material information.
 The Trust's financial results are generally made public approximately six weeks following the end of each calendar quarter and no trading of the Trust's securities should take place during such period by any Trustees or officers.
 A trading prohibition will also apply to employees and contractors who receive or have access to material undisclosed draft financial information during periods when financial statements are being prepared but results have not yet been generally disclosed, which trading prohibition will continue during the period referenced.
 Where the issuance of a news release disclosing the quarterly or annual financial results occurs prior to markets opening on any trading day, the blackout period shall expire following the close of trading on such trading day.
 Where any such news release is issued during market trading hours, the blackout period shall expire following the close of markets on the next subsequent trading day.
 Additionally, blackout periods may be prescribed from time to time in accordance with the Trading Policy as a result of special circumstances relating to the Trust.
 In such cases, all parties with knowledge of such special circumstances shall be covered by the blackout, whether or not such parties are typically specifically identified as insiders subject to a blackout.
 Such parties may include external advisors such as legal counsel, investment bankers and counterparties in negotiations of potential material transactions.
 In the case of the DUP, officers and Trustees are not able to redeem their Deferred Units during a blackout period.